-The TUI looks cool but it's best feature isn't just the looks, but Reverse-Debugging.
+The TUI looks cool but its best feature isn't just the looks, but Reverse-Debugging.
 One of the newest and most impressive features of Blinkenlights is reverse-debugging.
 It can go back in time during program execution.
 Now imagine all the things you can do with that.
-You can not only single-step forwards but also backwards during execution.
+You can not only single-step forwards but also backward during execution.
 That's pretty impressive if you ask me.

 I added a reverse debugging feature to Blink, that lets you scroll wheel backwards through execution history. https://t.co/ram0UF24CH pic.twitter.com/h5htBn3qm2— Justine Tunney (@JustineTunney) January 3, 2023

 Blink is now outperforming Qemu by 13% when emulating GCC.
 There's still so many optimizations I haven't even written yet! https://t.co/ram0UF2Csf pic.twitter.com/yIknkJIdAi— Justine Tunney (@JustineTunney) December 17, 2022